yoelmatveyev/Fireworld/Multistate_cyclical_CA.md

 Thing become even more complicated, when it comes to survival rules.
 A surviving cell may be transformed in some cases into a different state; if a cell of state C survives or gets transformed by 2 cells of state B and 1 cell of state A, it does not imply that the same must happen with a cell of state B or A. These may be two different additional rules.
 The aforementioned rule does imply that if a cell of state C gets transformed into state B by 2 cells of state B and 1 cell of state A, then a cell of state A gets transformed into state C by 2 cells of state C and 1 cell of state B, and a cell of state B gets transformed into state A by 2 cells of state A and 1 cell of state C.

 Writing such rule tables by hand is a laborious task prone to errors.
-Therefore I developed a notation for such rules and wrote a Lisp program that produced the corresponding rule files.
+Therefore I developed a notation for such rules and wrote a Lisp program that produces the corresponding rule files.
 For the time being, only "totalistic", i.e. permutable rules, in which the position of the neighbors doesn't matter, are taken into consideration.

 In principle, multistate cyclical rules may be defined as generalizations of the "Generations" family of rules or rules with other symmetries, although the number of various possible state combinations may become exhaustively large.
 For more details, read the file **Multistate_cyclical_CA.md**.